DOLCE VITA

 Dolce Vita is about enjoying the good things in life and about really indulging in the things you love.
 But today the “Italian dolce vita” is also and more related to a slowly and carefree lifestyle.

-In Italian, the expression is literally translated with “the sweet life”, or “the good life” and is mostly more used abroad and to indicate lightheartedness and happiness.
-Just by saying the word, It’s impossible not to think about Italy and its beautiful places, glimpses, and food.
-Still, it’s interesting to notice that Italians seldomly use this expression, because Dolce Vita it’s simply the way they live every day!
+In Italian, the expression is literally translated as “the sweet life”, or “the good life” and is mostly used abroad to indicate lightheartedness and happiness.

 In order to enjoy every little moment of life the only important elements are good friends, beautiful places and excellent food and drinks!